pyexcel-webwares/django-excel/docs/source/index.rst

 Given the existence of pyexcel, what is the reason for django-excel?
 1. **Speedy file uploads**.  **django-excel** help you access the uploaded excel file directly using ExcelMemoryFileUploadHandler and TemporaryExcelFileUploadHandler.
-In particular, MemoryFileUploadHandler would hold the uploaded file in memory and django-excel could read the excel data from this memory buffer without caching it onto file system.
+MemoryFileUploadHandler holds the uploaded file in memory and django-excel reads the excel data from this memory buffer without caching it onto file system.
+Meanwhile, TemporaryExcelFileUploadHandler holds the uploaded file in file system and django-excel reads directly from this stream-to-file without extra function calls.
 2. **Import excel data into database**. **django-excel** uses bulk_insert to import your excel data into your django Model, which is very efficient.